The Brain: Broca's and Wernicke's Areas and the Circle of Willis

 Broca's area was named after Paul Broca, a French doctor of the nineteenth century.
 Carl Wernicke was a German physician.
 He gave his name to Wernicke's area and lived until the start of the twentieth century.
 The circle of Willis was named after Thomas Willis, an English doctor from the seventeenth century.

 The cerebrum is the largest and most obvious part of the brain.
 It consists of two halves, which are known as cerebral hemispheres.
 The hemispheres are joined together by a band of tissue called the corpus callosum.
-Each hemisphere consists of four visible lobes known as the frontal, parietal, temporal and occipital lobes, as shown in the illustration at the start of this article.
+Each hemisphere consists of four visible lobes known as the frontal, parietal, temporal, and occipital lobes, as shown in the illustration at the start of this article.
 Broca's area is a patch of tissue located in one of the two frontal lobes.
 It's usually found in the left hemisphere, but it's sometimes located in the right one.

 Broca's area plays an important role in the creation of speech.
 People who have damage in this area have great difficulty in speaking, even when there is nothing wrong with the rest of their brain or with the body's mechanical components for forming spoken words.
 Patients may be able to speak a few to a significant number of words but can generally create only short sentences.
 They often need to pause as they speak.
-The reasoning and thinking parts of their brain are usually unaffected, which can make the situation very frustrating for them.
+The reasoning and thinking parts of their brain are usually unaffected, so the situation can be very frustrating for them.
 The disorder is commonly known as Broca's aphasia.
 It's also referred to as expressive or non-fluent aphasia.

 Aphasia is an impairment in the ability to produce or understand speech or written material.
 The disorder ranges from a mild condition to a severe one.
 Modern treatment techniques (and in some cases the body's healing mechanisms after an injury) may help aphasia.
+The teenager in the video below is recovering from a stroke and Broca's aphasia.

 Broca's area was discovered by a French neurosurgeon named Paul Broca (1824–1880).
 In 1861, Broca examined the brain of a man who had recently died.
 Although the man had been able to produce sounds, the only recognizable word that he had been able to say was "tan".
 Broca discovered a damaged area in the man's left frontal lobe.
 He subsequently found damage in the same brain area in other people with similar speech problems.
 Broca concluded that he had found the part of the brain that was responsible for speech.